 e) any specification provided by you.

 8.1 If you are unhappy with the Goods for any reason within 14 calendar days of receipt you may return them to us, provided that you send us the proof of purchase and the Goods show no sign of damage or wear.
 We will refund you the price you paid for the Goods but will not refund the costs you paid to us to send the Goods to you.

 9. Price and payment

-9.1 For the purpose of this Clause 9 references to Goods shall encompass Special Order Goods and Night Preorder.
+9.1 For the purpose of this Clause 9 references to Goods shall encompass Special Order Goods.

 9.2 The price of the Goods will be set out in the price lists we have in force at the time we confirm your Order.
 We may change our prices at any time at our sole discretion without giving you notice.
 Price changes will not affect Orders that we have already accepted and confirmed to you.

 9.3 The prices displayed include VAT.
 If the rate of VAT changes between the date of acceptance of the Order and the date of delivery or performance, we will adjust the rate of VAT that you pay, unless you have already paid for the Goods in full before the change in the rate of VAT takes effect.